 Veneers are a thin, porcelain covering for the teeth.
 It is important to understand veneers are non-reversible and require a lifetime commitment of care and replacement.
 Just like your natural teeth, veneers wear and break over time and therefore, will periodically need to be replaced.

 Montrose DDS takes a multi-disciplinary approach to creating the smile of your dreams.
 The smile design consultation will reveal your expectations and how we can help to achieve them.
 If you continue to worry your smile is holding you back, request your appointment today so you are ready for your close up.

-Cosmetic bonding at Montrose DDS has the ability to close gaps, create length and width, and hide imperfections.
-It is arguably the most versatile procedure because, unlike other cosmetic procedures, it is completely reversible.
+Montrose DDS has the ability to close gaps, create length and width, and hide imperfections with cosmetic bonding.

-The procedure is simple.
-Layers of tooth colored filling is bonded to the tooth creating width and length where needed or covering imperfections on the surface of the tooth.
+The procedure is simple but technique-sensitive.
+Layers of tooth colored filling are bonded to the tooth, creating width and length where needed or covering imperfections on the surface of the tooth.